 Off the mainland's road system, and publicly accessible only by ferry or plane, Cordova's about as far from a tourist trap as you can get.
-Rather than trinkets for sale, you'll find fresh salmon, halibut, venison and moose; world-class skiing, hiking, and kayaking; northern lights, and a town where everybody in the grocery store knows each other by name.
+Instead of trinkets for sale, you'll find fresh salmon, halibut, venison and moose; world-class skiing, hiking, and kayaking; northern lights, and a town where everybody in the grocery store greets each other by name.
+We even have lift-served skiing.
+Let that sink in for a moment.
+A 2,300 person town, off the road system, has it's own chair lift.
+How awesome is that?
+And if skiing doesn't do it for you, how about ice-skating along the face of a glacier?
+Sheridan Glacier, a 20 minute drive from town (despite being off the road system, Cordova has some 50 miles of roads) feeds into Sheridan Lake, which frequently freezes over in the winter, allowing intrepid skaters to glide amongst ever-changing icebergs.